Head On Collision Lawyer in Louisiana

-- Drunk Driving – Driving under the influence of drugs or alcohol significantly impairs reaction times and the ability to make sound decisions.
-When this happens, the offending drivers can make mistakes or veer into oncoming traffic.
+- Drunk driving, or driving under the influence of other drugs, significantly impairs reaction time, as well as the ability to make sound decisions.
+Drunk drivers, or drivers under the influence of drugs, can easily become confused, turn into the wrong lane, or weave into oncoming traffic.

 - Spinal cord injuries

 - Cuts, bruises, or scrapes